djotaku/adventofcode/2015/Day_21/README.md

 Eventually what I ended up doing was coming up with dictionaries (also called maps or hashes in other languages) to hold the weapon, armor, and ring data.
 Then I used itertools Product to combine them into groups I could test.
 I think the biggest innovation I had was to create NoMail and NoRing to represent not wearing armor or rings.
 And to have rings go into product twice to handle it being one or both hands.

+I decided to do everyting out of dictionaries (including the player and boss) rather than classes to make it easy to do this in any programming language.

 ## What I Learned

 ### Generic